GeorgeNAL/NALathletics-blog/_posts/2020-03-30-athletics-wants-more-athletes.md

 post_image: "assets/img/texas-state-throws-circle.jpg"
 slug: /athletics wants more athletes
 ---
+<h2>Track & field has at least 99 problems, but too many athletes is not one of them.
+NALathletics is here precisely to keep more athletes in the sport.</h2>

 Track & field has always had a revitalizing effect on me: just when I think I was excusably jaded by what I’ve seen and experienced, something comes along to prove that I still have the capacity to be surprised.
 The people of track & field keep finding new ways to make me feel fresh and naïve.

 This time around, I can thank one of the few people in the sport to have near-universal name recognition: Carl Lewis.

 Speaking about the effects of the Olympic Games being delayed, <a href="https://www.houstonchronicle.com/texas-sports-nation/general/article/Carl-Lewis-Leroy-Burrell-see-an-altering-of-15149728.php">Lewis galaxy-brained a silver lining</a>:

-“We have too many athletes in our sport.
+<h5>“We have too many athletes in our sport.
 We’re not like a team sport with a set amount.
 Anyone who wants to run can run, and we have too many athletes and too few meets and too little money.

 People getting out of college try to hang on for a year to make the Olympic team and get somewhere, but it won’t be there for them.
-I think a lot of people will move on to their next phase of life, and unfortunately, that’s not a bad thing for our sport.”
+I think a lot of people will move on to their next phase of life, and unfortunately, that’s not a bad thing for our sport.”</h5>

 Well.